folio-org/ui-calendar/PULL_REQUEST_TEMPLATE.md

 <!-- OPTIONAL
 ## Learning
-  Help out not only your reviewer, but also your fellow developer!
+  Help out not only your reviewer but also your fellow developer!
   Sometimes there are key pieces of information that you used to come up with your solution.
 Don't let all that hard work go to waste!
-A pull request is a *perfect opportunity to share the learning that you did.
-Add links to blog posts, patterns, libraries or addons used to solve this problem.
+A pull request is a *perfect* opportunity to share the learning that you did.
+Add links to blog posts, patterns, libraries, or addons used to solve this problem.
 -->

 ## Pre-Merge Checklist
 Before merging this PR, please go through the following list and take appropriate actions.
-- [ ] I've added appropriate record to the CHANGELOG.md
+- [ ] I've added an appropriate record to the CHANGELOG.md
 - Does this PR meet or exceed the expected quality standards?
   - [ ] Code coverage on new code is 80% or greater
   - [ ] Duplications on new code is 3% or less